staD020/png2prg/readme.md

 and backgroundcolor automatically, no need to modify your source images or configure a palette.
 Vice screenshots with default borders (384x272) are automatically cropped.
-The main screen's offset is at x=32, y=35.
+Vice's main screen's offset is at x=32, y=35.
 Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.
-The displayer for koala and hires includes fullscreen fade-in/out and optionally a .sid tune.
+The displayers for koala and hires include fullscreen fade-in/out and optionally a .sid tune.

 This tool can be used in all buildchains on most platforms.